GOAT REARING: an overview

 Kid A young or baby goat

-Kidding Act of giving birth (parturition) in goat
+Kidding Act of giving birth (parturition) in goats

 (i) Goats are tough and hardy animals that can survive unfavourable environmental conditions

-(iii) They can produce kids twice in a year
+(iii) They can produce kids twice a year

 (iv) Goats are reared mainly for skin, meat, milk and fibre